 Natasha Teasley - Operations Guru & Jane of all Trades

 Tasha is a Durham native.
 She is a graduate of Western Carolina University with a degree in Parks and Recreation Management with a concentration in Outdoor Leadership and Instruction, and is a member and alumni of the Wilderness Education Association.
 Although she was an active Girl Scout growing up it wasn’t until she joined the Canoe and Kayak team (on a dare) in college that she discovered her love of paddling.
 The next year she was helping teach for the team.
 Since then Tasha has guided caving and backpacking trips in the western part of North Carolina, as well as paddling trips all over the state.
 Her favorite Frog Hollow trips have been the overnights on Lake Jocassee and in the lower Roanoke River basin.
-Even though she has drifted in and out as staff since 2004, she is happy to be back “home”.
-When she isn’t in the office or on trips with Frog Hollow she enjoys photography, snow skiing, all things New Orleans, and playing dress up with and throwing sticks for her rescue pit bull, Dove.
+She joined the Frog Hollow team in 2004 when working in the office meant sitting on the floor at a computer in a closet.
+When she isn’t in the office or on trips with Frog Hollow she enjoys snow skiing, running road and obstacle races, music festivals, and playing dress up with and throwing sticks for her rescue pit bull, Dove.

 Rainbow Teasley - Lead Guide, Instructor, and Camp Programs Coordinator